-Movies such as Okja or The Dog Meat Professionals help reinforce public opinion against the dog meat trade, but most of the public do not get involved in activism.
+Movies such as Okja or The Dog Meat Professionals help reinforce public opinion against the dog meat trade, but most of the public does not get involved in activism.
 Zhang said activists need assistance from the silent, voting majority for real change to occur.
 “If there are only the groups who are anti-dog meat raising their voices, the dog meat industry is going to further commercialize and become huge,” Zhang added.
 “To develop content for anti-dog meat campaigns, professionals, researchers, and environmentalists must get money and come up with a project that defines why dog meat is bad for human consumption,” Zhang said.

 On the contrary, the dog meat association members are successfully promoting dog meat as a health food.
 Demand is also at risk of increasing with restaurants modernizing to appeal to youth and females, which is working in Gangnam and Digital Media City.
 The dog meat association has also successfully negotiated farming concessions with governments and local councils, saving dog farmers thousands in costs in some instances.

 Dog meat association leaders have also started to assist at dog meat merchant rallies in an attempt to protect the supply chain.
 Around 400 dog meat sellers protested last week in Jongno, Seoul, requesting more consideration from activists.
-“Animal rights activists are saying we are abusing animals and are calling for complete criminalization of eating dog meat, which would destroy our businesses,” a group leader said.
+“Animal rights activists are saying we are abusing animals and are calling for the complete criminalization of eating dog meat, which would destroy our businesses,” a group leader said.
 “The claim is beyond inconsiderate given that our livelihoods depend on it.
 We will go bankrupt and become jobless.
 Do they have a plan for us?” he asked.

 Most activists do not have a detailed plan on how to end the dog meat industry or how to transition workers into new trades despite repeatedly demanding the dog meat trade be outlawed.
-However animal activists are optimistic that the new president, Moon Jae-In, will initiate change in animal welfare regulation that will lead to dog meat being phased out.
+However, animal activists are optimistic that the new president, Moon Jae-In, will initiate change in animal welfare regulation that will lead to dog meat being phased out.

 President Moon has policies to improve conditions for dogs and cats in South Korea, including promoting the adoption of animals, to initiate and expand Trap Neuter & Release programs for strays, to examine veterinarian costs for healthcare, to construct community pet parks, and to tighten regulations.
 However, President Moon does not yet have a specific policy on the dog meat trade.

-Guest post by James Hyams
+Guest Author: James Hyams

 James Hyams is a journalist who co-produced an investigative exposé on the dog meat industry titled, The Dog Meat Professionals, and has just published a book titled, The Dog Meat Professionals: Investigating the South Korean dog meat trade available on Amazon.